Tony Judt: Ill Fares the Land

 Judt's last book published during his lifetime, Ill Fares the Land, projected lessons learned forward, challenging readers to debate "what comes next?"
 The book made the case for renewed social democracy; it received mixed reviews.

 Written under the debilitating effects of amyotrophic lateral sclerosis, Ill Fares The Land (2010) has been called Judt's "most overtly political book" and a "dramatic intervention" in the decline of the progressive ideals of the 20th century.
 Judt laments the breakdown of the postwar Keynesian policy consensus as well as the rise of neoliberal economics with its political manifestations under Thatcher, Reagan, and others.
-In analyzing the limited success achieved by Third Way triangulation and the paradoxical resurgence of unfettered capitalism after the global financial crisis, Judt calls the recent past "lost decades" marked by "fantasies of prosperity".
+In analysing the limited success achieved by Third Way triangulation and the paradoxical resurgence of unfettered capitalism after the 2008 financial crisis, Judt calls the recent past "lost decades" marked by "fantasies of prosperity".
 The missing reward from modern government has been social progress, and Judt explores how the social contract that had defined the postwar world—with guarantees of security, stability, and fairness—is no longer considered a legitimate social goal.
 He concludes the book with a "passionate appeal for a return to social-democratic ideals".